Espresso is the pure, concentrated form of coffee. But does packing more coffee flavor into a tiny shot mean you get a bigger dose of caffeine too?

 Is Espresso Stronger Than Coffee?

-You will get a larger dose of caffeine if you drink a regular 8-ounce cup of coffee than a single shot of Espresso.
-But if we talk ounce for an ounce then Espresso wins the race.
+Sure, you will get a larger dose of caffeine if you drink a regular 8-ounce cup of coffee than a single shot of Espresso.
+But if we talk ounce for an ounce then Espresso has more caffeine.

-Normally, we like to have a larger cup somewhere between 6 to 12 oz.
-That’s why we get a larger caffeine dose when we have a cup of brewed coffee.
+Usually, we like to have a bigger cup – somewhere between 6 to 12 oz.
+That’s why we get a bigger dose of caffeine when we drink our regular coffee compared to a single shot of Espresso.

 How many shots of espresso is unhealthy?

-However, in general, it is recommended that adults should not consume more than 400 milligrams of caffeine per day, which is roughly equivalent to four to six shots of espresso.
+In general, it is recommended that adults should not consume more than 400 milligrams of caffeine per day, which is roughly equivalent to four to six shots of espresso.
+[Source]

 Espresso has several health benefits when consumed in moderation.
 Despite that excess of everything is bad so does apply to Espresso.